quintans/goSQL/README.md

 `Fetch()` and `Join()` also reset the path back to the main table, allowing us to declare completly distinct paths.

-If we want to retrive data to populate the tree struct `Publisher <- Book -> BookBin`, we would have to use two `Fetch()`, one for each branch, as demonstrated below.
+If we want to retrieve data to populate the tree struct `Publisher <- Book -> BookBin`, we would have to use two `Fetch()`, one for each branch, as demonstrated below.

 ```go
 var book Book